ghaevens/ghaevens.github.io/_pages/about.md

 image: '/images/01.jpg'
 ---

 Hello, my name is Gwen Haevens.
-I'm a Narrative Specialist and Medical Student.
+I'm a Narrative Researcher and Medical Student.
 I grew up on islands - in the Arctic and off the southern Westcoast of Canada.
 I've spent much of my adult life travelling and studying in Europe.
 I earned my PhD in Literature from Uppsala University in Sweden.
 For the last three years I've studied medicine at Sahlgrenska Academy, Gothenburg.
 At the moment, I'm based in Northern California.

 ![Photo Title]({{site.baseurl}})